 As part of the core curriculum, M.S., and Ph.D. students must also complete a 0-credit/0-cost seminar series to graduate and are required to attend a minimum of 8 seminars.
-Online students can fulfill this requirement online using Blackboard and SharkMedia.
+Students can also fulfill this requirement online using Blackboard and SharkMedia if they are unable to attend in person.

 2.1.1.
 M.S.
-Marine Biology (OCMB)
+Marine Science Concentrations

-This course of study is designed to equip students with a substantial understanding of the nature and ecology of marine life and provide grounding in other overlapping areas of marine science.
+Marine Biology: This course of study is designed to equip students with a substantial understanding of the nature and ecology of marine life and grounding in the other overlapping areas of marine science.
 Program flexibility provides preparation for further graduate study, secondary education career enhancement, or employment in technical research institutions, government agencies, or environmental consulting firms.
-Applicants should hold a bachelor's degree in biology, oceanography, or a closely related field.
+Applicants should hold a bachelor's degree in biology, oceanography, or a closely related field, including science education.